-Use Your Head: Donkey Kong 64's chimpy charge, colliding with something makes him stagger so his head cannot be too hard but it hurts enemies more and is necessary to progress in some areas.
+Use Your Head: Donkey Kong 64's Chimpy Charge is a straight example.
+Colliding with something makes him stagger and groan, so his head cannot be too hard, but it hurts enemies more and is necessary to progress in some areas.

 Victory Pose: In DKC, he tosses is hat in the air while smiling and winking at the player.
 In DKC2, he turns his cap backwards, puts on sunglasses, and raps with a boombox on his shoulder.
 In DK64, he dances and does two backflips.

 Videogame Flight: His crystal coconut powered rocket barrel pack in Donkey Kong 64.
 It is more like a Double Jump in the Donkey Kong Country side-scrolling platform games.

 Diddy Kong's girlfriend, Dixie, is a hero in her own right.
 She helped Diddy rescue Donkey when the big ape was kidnapped by the Kremlings, then rescued Diddy himself when he befell the same fate.
 Dixie has long blonde hair that she wears in a huge ponytail, which she can use to spin helicopter-like over long distances and, inexplicably, pick up large objects.
 She can act childish at times, but makes up for it with her courage.
 Tiny Kong is Dixie's (bigger) little sister.Tropes associated with Dixie Kong:

 Babysitter from Hell: A hilarious and completely non-malevolent example.
 Her babysitting instincts are abysmal to the point of criminality, but it's alright because Kiddy Kong has been blessed by genetics with badassery right out of the cradle.